 Display campaigns in programmatic advertising: DSP (demand side) and SSP (supply side) as key platforms

-How is ad serving organized in programmatic advertising?
-And, how is this the future of digital marketing?
+How is display ad serving organized in programmatic marketing?

 Programmatic advertising has a complex and multilayered ecosystem where each platform performs a certain function indispensable to the ad serving.
 DSP and SSP platforms are the most important elements for this process.

 In digital marketing, a Demand-Side Platform (DSP) is a programmatic advertising tool for advertisers.
 It works almost like an ad exchange.
 It features the self-serve dashboard in which advertisers adjust display programmatic ad campaign settings.